November to Remember (1993): Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches played out on ECW's television program Hardcore TV.

 At UltraClash, Sal Bellomo defeated Sir Richard Michaels in a strap match and then Rockin' Rebel returned to ECW and attacked Bellomo with a steel chair after being suspended from ECW by Tod Gordon on the July 27 episode of Hardcore TV for stripping a woman at Super Summer Sizzler Spectacular and blinding Peaches by tossing ink into her eyes.
 On the October 5 episode of Hardcore TV, Rebel claimed to have ended Bellomo's career and warned he would "destroy" him if he ever came back to ECW.
 The following week on Hardcore TV, Rebel attacked his manager Chris Michaels due to Michaels' son being a fan of Bellomo and then defeated Michaels in an impromptu match.
 On the October 26 episode of Hardcore TV, Rebel faced Michaels in a rematch, during which Rebel grabbed a chair to hit Michaels with it but Bellomo returned and made the rescue.
 Later that night, Tod Gordon announced that Bellomo would be facing Rebel in a chairs match at November to Remember.

-Sabu made his ECW debut as Hunter Q. Robbins' newest client at Bloodfest: Part 1, where he defeated The Tazmaniac.
+Sabu made his ECW debut as Hunter Q. Robbins III's newest client at Bloodfest: Part 1, where he defeated The Tazmaniac.
 Also at the event, Terry Funk defeated Jimmy Snuka in a cage match to win the Television Championship.
 Sabu was soon banned from television by Tod Gordon on the October 12 episode of Hardcore TV.
 However, Sabu was reinstated by Paul E. Dangerously as the Heavyweight Champion Shane Douglas' bodyguard on the October 19 episode of Hardcore TV.
 However, Douglas disliked Sabu.
 On October 26 episode of Hardcore TV, it was announced that Sabu and Road Warrior Hawk would take on Funk and a partner of his choice in a tag team match at November to Remember, in which Funk would defend his Television Championship.
 The following week on Hardcore TV, Sabu defeated Douglas to win the ECW Heavyweight Championship, which resulted in the Heavyweight Championship being also defended in the tag team match at November to Remember.